 pink background for pediatric counselors near me page

-Our child therapists in Tampa & St. Petersburg provide child counseling services including play therapy and parent training for and children ages 2-17.
+Our experienced child therapists in Tampa & St. Petersburg support children ages 2–17 with compassionate, evidence-based counseling, including play therapy, behavioral therapy for kids and hands-on guidance for parents.

-While adults and teens can communicate trauma and emotional struggles verbally, children often don't yet have the language or brain development to communicate how they are feeling or what has happened to them.
+While adults and teenagers can communicate their emotional challenges verbally, children often don't yet have the language or brain development to effectively communicate how they are feeling or what has happened to them.

-At IBW, we offer child and family counseling services designed to meet children where they are developmentally.
-Our compassionate and skilled child behavioral therapists have experience in the leading therapeutic approaches such as sensory integration therapy, client centered play therapy, art therapy, and cognitive behavioral therapy.
+At IBW, we offer child therapy and family counseling services designed to meet children where they are developmentally.
+Our compassionate and skilled child behavioral therapists have experience in the leading therapeutic approaches, and most importantly the expertise to know when to use them appropriately.

 While child counseling often requires utilizing different techniques (compared to therapy with adults) its goals and objectives are similar.
 It is a supportive process that helps children cope with emotional, behavioral and developmental challenges.
 Our child therapists provide a space for children to freely express their feelings along with learning skills required to navigate with their emotions and their environment.